larswaechter/schlaumeier/README.md

 [![Tests](https://github.com/larswaechter/schlaumeier/actions/workflows/tests.yaml/badge.svg)](https://github.com/larswaechter/schlaumeier/actions/workflows/tests.yaml)

 _schlaumeier_ is a bot written in Python that allows you to automatically solve Android quiz games like [QuizDuel](https://play.google.com/store/apps/details?id=se.maginteractive.quizduel2&hl=en&gl=US), [Quiz Planet](https://play.google.com/store/apps/details?id=com.lotum.quizplanet&hl=en&gl=US) or [General Knowledge Quiz](https://play.google.com/store/apps/details?id=com.timleg.quiz&hl=en&gl=US) using [ADB](https://developer.android.com/studio/command-line/adb), [OpenCV](https://opencv.org/) and OpenAI's [ChatGPT API](https://openai.com/blog/gpt-3-apps).
-In my case, I have tested it for solving questions from the games _Quiz Planet_ and _General Knowledge Quiz_ but other ones should work as well with some adjustments.
-The script works by creating a screenshot, extracting the question and passing it to ChatGPT.
+In my case, I have tested it for solving questions from the games mentioned above but other ones should work as well with some adjustments.
+In general, it should work for any quiz game that consists of a question and multiple solutions to choose from.
+At the end of this README, you'll find a list of supported games that were successfully tested.

+Simply put, the script operates by creating a screenshot, extracting the question / answers and passing them to ChatGPT.
+The answer will be then entered on your device using the Android Debug Bridge (ADB).
 See below for more details on how it works.

 Note that since ChatGPT isn't perfect and has limited knowledge, the answers given **are not always correct** too.
 Moreover, the API response times and its request limit might play a role depending on the game.
 For predicting the answer to a question, OpenAI's [`gpt-3.5-turbo`](https://platform.openai.com/docs/models/gpt-3-5) model is used.